Why is this issue important?

 Views of local people

-Young offenders felt that they suffered more than any other group from issues surrounding unemployment.
-They felt that being unable to find work increased the risk of them re-offending.10
+Local qualitative research findings revealed that young offenders felt that they suffered more than any other group from issues surrounding unemployment.
+They felt that being unable to find work increased the risk of them re-offending.(13)

 “Yeah it is right to find a job, but when you go to so many job interviews and everyone turns you down, it just doesn’t give you much motivation”.

-They were also aware that health related behaviour, particularly drinking and smoking cigarettes and cannabis, were issues for themselves and other young people.
+Young offenders were also aware that health related behaviour, particularly drinking and smoking cigarettes and cannabis, were issues for themselves and other young people.
+They felt that the majority of young adults in Kirklees were unhealthy:

 “Yeah but these young kids take drugs and smoke.
 They drink and how many old people do that or get out and about and stuff, they don’t, do you know what I mean, yeah?”